CregALeg/Light-Party-5e/README.md

 ## Dragoon

 ## Gunbreaker
+Added in Light Party V1.0.0 - Before the Dawn Edition
 ### V2
 - New: Subclasses: Shadow Hunter & Chemmonger Contingents
 - Adjusted: Burst Strike upgrade at Level 11 allows you to push a creature back 15 feet, rather than dropping an item.